 Test Settings

-- Select domains (yours and competitors') carefully.
+- Select domains wisely (yours and competitors').

-Now, let's delve deeper into each part of the test settings in pagespeed.one monitoring.
+Now let's delve deeper into each part of the test settings in pagespeed.one monitoring.

 Test Name